JacobRubino/OddJobs/README.md

 ## Credits

 - Educational resources like W3Schools, Stack Overflow were used to help our team better understand concepts and fine-tune our vision.
+Images are borrowed from Unsplash and other copyrightfree resources.

 ## Contributors

-Castle Journal was originally created for Project 2 by the team "Samurai's Code" consisting of the following four members:
+Odd Jobs is  created for Project 2 by the team "Mern Baby Mern" consisting of the following five members:

 - [Evan Miller](https://github.com/EvanSterlingMiller)